SanjayMarreddi/Emotion-Investigator/README.md

 2. Suggesting **Music** based on Facial Emotion predicted :musical_note:
 3. **Deploying** the Model :earth_asia:

-### Any type of Contributions like Pull Requests, Issues are always welcomed ! :tada:

 ## Steps to Contribute to this Project ! :point_down:
 - Fork this repository
 - Clone the repository to your System using `git clone https://github.com<your-github-username>/Facial-Expression-Recognition-Classifier-Model`